-As a nursing major, you will acquire the scientific background and clinical skills to prepare for top-level positions in your field.
-The baccalaureate degree in nursing at Saint Mary's College is accredited by the Commission on Collegiate Nursing Education (CCNE) and the Indiana State Board of Nursing, and taught by expert faculty dedicated to helping you succeed.
-The nursing program is also a member organization of AACN (American Association of Colleges of Nursing).
+Acquire the scientific background and clinical skills to prepare for top-level positions in your field with our baccalaureate degree in nursing, accredited by the Commission on Collegiate Nursing Education (CCNE) and the Indiana State Board of Nursing.
+The nursing program is also a member organization of American Association of Colleges of Nursing (AACN).

-Nursing majors follow a rigorous four-year program of study, including liberal arts and professional nursing courses, as well as valuable, hands-on clinical experience.
-An emphasis is placed on the sciences, primarily chemistry and biology.
+You'll follow a rigorous four-year program of study, including liberal arts and professional nursing courses, as well as valuable, hands-on clinical experience, with a focus on chemistry and biology.
 Training emphasizes leadership ability, respect for the spiritual dimensions of health care, and a solid foundation in the liberal arts.

 The senior comprehensive examination is typically administered during the final semester of the senior year.
 The exam is computer-based, simulating the NCLEX-RN licensure examination.

-Upon graduation, students who earn the Bachelor of Science with a major in Nursing degree prepare to take the National Council of Licensure Exam (NCLEX-RN) for licensure as registered professional nurses.
-The most class of 2012 had a 100% pass rate - all grads were successful on their first try.
+You'll be prepared to take the National Council of Licensure Exam (NCLEX-RN) for licensure as a registered professional nurse.
+(A recent graduating class had a 100% pass rate on the first try).
 Thanks to exceptional training and the high demand for nurses, a broad range of opportunities will be available to you both in graduate education and in the nursing profession.